Harmon-Mendelowitz/CS3411-hw3-process-information-system-call/README.md

 The `init` process should have its own `pid` as its `ppid`.
 `name` is the process' name that is stored in its structure.
 The `state` is the process state (i.e. the `procstate`).
-Each process' state should be printed as:
+Each process' state should be:

 - `E` for `EMBRYO`
 - `S` for `SLEEPING`